top of page

 Book Description:

 At the beginning of December, I always need to decide which Christmas book I'll choose to spend time with each morning.
-This is the one I selected for again for 2023.
+This is one I have read again and again during the holiday season.

 Advent in Narnia is a collection of readings about the Christmassy aspects of The Lion, the Witch and the Wardrobe by C.S.
 Lewis.
 The book is arranged with one reading for every day in December leading up to the 25th.